OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

  */
 ```

-Directive docs should always have '@restrict' part and use one of: A, E, C, M or any combination of those.
+Directive docs should always have '@restrict' annotation that takes as a value one of: A, E, C, M or any combination of those.
+In order to make directive docs appear in directives section there needs to be '.directive:' part in @name annotation.

 #### Filters
 Filter docs should follow the pattern from example below: